-The logic behind the test is easy to understand -- in a bull market there can be a stock after an earnings beat that stretches out for the about a week after the news has been announced.
+The logic behind the option trading backtest is easy to understand -- in a bull market there can be a stock after an earnings beat that stretches out for the about a week after the news has been announced.

 The Bullish Option Trade After Earnings in Analog Devices Inc